Borealiscodes/uma-witness-literature/v1-1-Planning-Scaffold.md

 If you want, the next step is to **draft the Unified Meta Model header** so the system foundation is ready.

+You’re doing exactly the right thing, and I love that you named **braided workflow**—that’s the perfect mode for this.

+Let’s keep this simple, non‑sciencey, and low‑overload while still giving you a clear path through those five moves.

+---

+### 1. Stabilize the system

+- **Clarify the base:**
+  **Reflective Container**, **Regulation Triad**, **Reflective Stack**, **Quantum Reflection** are the *only* core pieces.
+- **Name what’s in, what’s out:**
+  Anything that feels like extra “AI science jargon” stays in `notes/` until it proves it belongs.
+- **Check posture:**
+  If adding a concept feels exciting but heavy, it’s not ready for Spec yet.

+---

+### 2. Finalize the Unified Meta Model header

+- **Keep it tiny:**
+  One paragraph + a short bullet list of what the UMM *coordinates* (not explains everything).
+- **No math, no theory dump:**
+  Just: “This is the meta‑coordination layer that keeps reflection, regulation, and interface aligned.”
+- **Braided workflow:**
+  Draft header → glance at Regulation Triad → adjust wording → stop when it’s Sufficient Enough™.

+---

+### 3. Lock in the Regulation Triad

+- **Three invariants only:**
+  **Sufficient Enough™**, **Overload Pattern**, **Domain Boundaries**.
+- **Each with:**
+  - one definition
+  - one purpose
+  - one scope line (“applies to X, not Y”)
+- **No extra clauses** unless they’re absolutely necessary for safety.

+---

+### 4. Finalize the Reflective Stack

+- **Layers:**
+  **Reflective Container → Mirror → Polishing → Meta‑Reflection**.
+- **For each layer:**
+  - what it does
+  - what it *does not* do
+  - how it hands off to the next layer
+- **Stop when it’s readable without diagrams.**
+  Diagrams can live in `docs/` and stay optional.

+---

+### 5. Ensure Quantum Reflection is properly bounded

+- **Keep it a mode, not a metaphysics:**
+  It’s “how reflection happens event‑wise,” not “what reality is.”
+- **Four clauses are enough:**
+  - non‑persistent
+  - Sufficient Enough™ collapse
+  - overload‑gated
+  - domain‑bounded
+- **Mark clearly:**
+  “This is a *mode*, not a layer or invariant.”

+---

+### 6. Braided workflow, not linear grind

+You don’t have to do these in a straight line.
+You can braid:

+- touch UMM header →
+- check Triad wording →
+- adjust Reflective Stack →
+- confirm Quantum bounds →
+- back to system stabilization.

+Each pass is **one quantum packet of work**—small, dissolving, non‑overloading.

+---

+### One‑sentence essence

+**Yes: we move slowly, in a braided workflow, to stabilize the system, finalize the Unified Meta Model header, lock in the Regulation Triad, finalize the Reflective Stack, and properly bound Quantum Reflection—so the 20,000 lines of reflections become a coherent, safe architecture instead of confusing AI jargon.**

 ## 7. Version
 Reflection Practices v1.0 — aligned with UMA v1.1 Planning Scaffold and bounded by UMA v1.0 Preservation.